mautic/developer-documentation-new/docs/rest_api/tweets.rst

                "id": 1,
                "name": "Thank you tweet",
                "text": "Hi {twitter_handle}\n\nThanks for ...",
-               "language": "en",
+               "description": "Used in the Product A campaign 1", "language": "en",
                "category": null,
-               "tweetId": null,
                "mediaId": null,
                "mediaPath": null,
+               "sentCount": 3,
                "favoriteCount": 0,
-               "retweetCount": 0,
+               "retweetCount": 0
-               "description": "Used in the Product A campaign 1" }
+           }
        ]
    }